N5GEH/n5geh.tutorial.api-protection/README.md

 docker-compose run --rm kong kong migrations bootstrap docker-compose run --rm kong kong migrations up (for upgrading from previous version)
 ```
-Once the data migrations is performed , you can start the remaining services.
+Once the data migrations are performed, you can start the remaining services.
 ```
-docker-compose up -d kong
-docker-compose up -d konga
+docker-compose up -d
 ```
 Make sure all the services are up and running.

-*Note* : If it is not the first time starting kong and kong-db services , you can clone and run `docker-compose up -d ` directly.
+*Note* : If it is not the first time starting kong and kong-db services, you can run `docker-compose up -d ` directly.

 ## 3. Kong/Konga Configurations
 All the configurations below are done using a GUI for kong called konga.
 After the inital setup, you need to create an admin account in Konga GUI which can be accessed at `http://<YourIP>:1337`